csgillespie/efficientR/main.md

 ## Caching variables

 A straightforward method for speeding up code is to calculate objects once and reuse the value when necessary.
-This could be as simple with replacing `sd(x)` in multiple function calls with the object `sd_x` that is defined once and reused.
+This could be as simple as replacing `sd(x)` in multiple function calls with the object `sd_x` that is defined once and reused.
 For example, suppose we wish to normalise each column of a matrix.
 However, instead of using the standard deviation of each column, we will use the standard deviation of the